 Some sports supplements and weight loss products contain caffeine.
 If you are using a weight loss supplement and are taking it late in the day, you may want to make sure you use the product earlier in the day or stop using it altogether and see if your sleep improves.
 If you hit the gym after work and are using a pre-workout supplement, you may want to check the label to see if the product does contain caffeine.

 Eating late at night and going to bed shortly thereafter can cause a sleepless night.
 Your body has to work to digest foods.
 Also, the types of foods you eat prior to bed time can give you less than quality sleep.
 Most people find themselves reaching for junk snacks late at night (candy, cookies, pretzels, chips, cakes, pies, etc.) that elevate blood sugar levels giving you an energy boost and add extra unwanted pounds.

 Best bet is to avoid eating large meals late at night and also avoid processed foods and sugary snacks.
-However, if you do find that you have to have something (and trust me folks, I’ve been there) reach for some low fat cottage cheese, plain Greek Yogurt or, have some natural nut butter (almond, cashew or peanut) and a slice of whole grain toast.
+However, if you do find that you have to have something (and trust me folks, I’ve been there) reach for some low fat cottage cheese, plain Greek Yogurt or, have some natural nut butter (almond, cashew or peanut) with some celery sticks or an apple.

 Getting your zzzzz’s naturally

 Now that you have an idea of how sleep loss affects your health, (and trust me, this is just scratching the surface), put down the Ambien® and let’s talk about some natural ways of getting some good, quality, sleep.
 I’m not saying this is the cure all, but these methods are a good place to start that can do more for your health than the methods you’re probably trying (or not trying).